 - Simplified depreciation rules allowing SBE taxpayers to choose an immediate write off for assets costing less than $20,000 (this threshold will reduce to $1,000 for assets ready for use after 1 July 2017).

 - Simplified trading stock rules.
-Currently those businesses who do not qualify as a SBE must conduct a stocktake at the end of the financial year to determine their closing stock balance for tax purposes.
-A SBE can estimate their closing stock balance without conducting an additional stocktake at the end of the financial year.
+Currently, those businesses who do not qualify as an SBE must conduct a stocktake at the end of the financial year to determine their closing stock balance for tax purposes.
+An SBE can estimate their closing stock balance without conducting an additional stocktake at the end of the financial year.
 This concession is only available if the movement in trading stock can be reasonably estimated as $5,000 or less.